sf-master/record-replay-documentation/docs/form-completion.md

 # Form Completion

-We are changing the way we capture form completion; partners will no longer need to integrate the complete session API manually.
+We are introducing a new solution for capturing form completion, removing the need for manual integration of the complete session API.

 ## Description